AymanAzzam/simple-courses-web-app/Database/README.md

 ```
 2. Create a new database
 ```
-CREATE DATABASE databasename;
+CREATE DATABASE courses_app;
 ```
 3. Create a new user
 ```
-CREATE USER 'username'@'host' IDENTIFIED BY 'password';
+CREATE USER 'ayman'@'localhost' IDENTIFIED BY '12345678';
 ```
 4. Give the user access to the database
 ```
-GRANT ALL PRIVILEGES ON databasename.* TO 'username'@'host';
+GRANT ALL PRIVILEGES ON courses_app.* TO 'ayman'@'localhost';
 ```
 5. Connect to the new database with the new user using MySql Client
 6. Run **create.sql** script on the client to create the tables